brianrainey/brianrainey.github.com/_posts/2014-05-18-online-audience.md

 layout: post
 ---

-Matt Gemmell provides [advice and inspiration for budding internet celebrities](http://mattgemmell.com/little-guys/).
+Matt Gemmell provides [advice for budding internet celebrities](http://mattgemmell.com/little-guys/).

 >I’ve always thought the best measure of a piece of writing was that